BACK

 4. Kneeland-Walker House

-Capture the history of Wauwatosa while you get your photo (or your pup’s pic!) in front of Kneeland-Walker House.
+Capture the history of Wauwatosa while you get your cute insta pic (or your pup’s pic!) in front of Kneeland-Walker House.

 Built in 1890, the Queen Anne house sits on 1.5 acres of land and is the largest remaining residential lot in Tosa.
 The stunning house is also listed on the National Register of Historic Places and is a designated landmark of Wauwatosa and Milwaukee County.